-I am a PhD student working on the topic “Modelling and real-time simulation of topological changes in soft tissue” since january 2014.
+I am a post-doctoral fellow working on biomechanical models for the real-time simulation of soft tissues.

 Please find more information on my person in my linked-in account, the link can be found on the left-hand-side of this webpage.